AlexDoesCode/HSE/README.md

   3. I had no relevant spec. for your server so I don't guarantee the data consistency, but I tried to do my best learning it just by trying to receive `json` objects and making my own assumptions.
   4. No bottom bar (for cart?) and top one also (for back button?), just ran out of time, sorry :( tip.
-You can steel use a hardware back button functionality.
+You can still use a hardware back button functionality.
   5. Designing UI\UX is not my best skill so please deal with what you get :)

 Cheers.
 Alex.